5l1v3r1/Cookie-Clicker/README.md

 Known Issues so far:

 1. The time.sleep() function does not work in tkinter, there has to be another way to figure out time in the auto-click loop

+Modules Used:

+tkinter: GUI Module

+os: chdir and mkdir to change directories to the cookie folder that is created

+pickle: Exports and imports data from the .dat file

+getpass: Gets the username of the current user on the computer so it can be formatted into a string used to change or create directories (ex: C://Users/str(getpass.getuser())/Desktop/)

+subprocess: Allows us to use the "ls" command to search for the .dat file by bringing in the data we get back as a list to iterate through

+sys:

+from cookie_clicker_GUI import CookieClickerMainGUI: Main GUI class

+from cookie_clicker_GUI import UpgradesController: UpgradesController class (see definition/purpose)

+from image import image: Base64 encoded image of the cookie (easier to work with in the PhotoImage method, also no extentions)